Please note that Tapas no longer supports Internet Explorer.

 The normalcy was soothing, like a cooling balm on a burn, and the facade between the pair was natural to perform.
 Yet, Forti and Wyver knew this play had already fallen apart, merely a distraction they were forced to settle for with the absence of a star actor.

 Their room was fashioned like a small dormitory.
-Forti’s bed was against a wall, and the bunk bed for her younger siblings was against the other side.
+Forti’s bed was against a wall, and the bunk bed for her younger siblings was on the other side.
 The bottom bunk had a blanket lopsidedly strewn, an edge almost touching the ground, with a classic video game console and cartridges below the pillow.
 The top one was clean with untouched sheets, dusted off by their mother every morning.
 Once, despising its neatness, Forti messed with the duvet to make it look like someone slept there.
 Her mother panicked upon seeing it, imagining that the ghost or spirit of Forti’s younger sister came home for the last time, and darted to the door, about to rush to the hospital until Forti admitted she rumpled the bed.
 Her mother still called the hospital to check.

 Since then, Forti left it alone.